GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - \--TIME_UNIT=d: This sets that the values of -E are in days (d).
   - -Es+r2+d6: This sets the duration of the rise phase and the decay phase.
   - -Ms5+c1: modify the size.
-The size will increase 5 times during the rise phase and them reduce to the original size in the coda phase.
+The size will increase 5 times during the rise phase and then reduce to the original size in the coda phase.
   - -Mt+c0: modify the transparency.
 The transparency will remain to 0 at the coda phase.
-This allows to be seen after its occurrence.
+This allows it to be seen after its occurrence.
   - -Mi1+c0: modify the intensity of the color.
-It gets lighter during the rise phase and them returns to its original color in the coda phase.
+It gets lighter during the rise phase and then returns to its original color in the coda phase.

 4. See also